 Our primary focus on construction, roads, waterways, bridges and flyovers has helped us in gaining technical expertise for undertaking such projects of different sizes involving varying degree of complexities establishing modern fleet of construction machinery, equipment and skilled manpower.
-As on May 31, 2023, our Company is executing 4 (four) ongoing projects which include 1 (one) of road construction and 3 (three) of civil construction with an aggregate order book value of ₹ 15,755 lakhs.
-Further, as on May 31, 2023, we also have work orders allotted (but work started), comprising of 1 (one) civil construction works with an aggregate order book value of ₹ 397.00 lakhs.
+As on August 31, 2023, our Company is executing 5 (five) ongoing projects which include 1 (one) of road construction and 4 (four) EPC projects with an aggregate order book value of ₹23,550 Lakhs.

 This Order Book would provide us with sustainable growth and ability to enhance shareholders' value in the future.
 We believe that consistent growth in our Order Book has happened due to our continued focus on construction, roads and infrastructure projects and our ability to successfully bid and win new projects.
 We believe that our experience in execution of projects, technical capabilities, timely performance, reputation for quality and timely delivery, financial strength as well as the price competitiveness has enabled us to successfully bid and win projects.